 Mars' orbit is quite elliptical and oppositions vary in size considerably.

-Mars in 2024: Not available for observation until late evening in November 2024.
+Mars in 2024: Available for observation from late evening in November 2024.
 Annoyingly, the northern oppositions are the small ones!

 Mars WOW Level = 7/10